Władysław Syrokomla: Works

+The poet was interested in the Belarusian language, introduced it into his works and mentioned it to the readers of the "Gazeta Warszawska".
+He wrote about the Belarusian language and its meaning in the past:

 During his lifetime, his works were translated into several languages, including Lithuanian.
 The composer Tchaikovsky adapted one of his works expressing a sympathetic view of the then-unliberated peasants – The Coral Beads – into a song.
-He also wrote of the Karaite community in Lithuania and its mosques and of a Jewish bookseller in Vilnius.
+He also wrote of the Tatar community in Lithuania and its mosques and of a Jewish bookseller in Vilnius.

 Some of his works are classified as gawęda (a story-like Polish epic literary genre).